NoraLoose/noraloose.github.io/_pages/research.md

   <img src="/assets/images/sensitivity_teleconnections.png" alt="">
   <figcaption>
 Left: Near-surface currents that are the mediator of oceanic teleconnections in the North Atlantic.
-Right: An adjoint-derived sensitivity map that highglights ''sensitive spots'' where wind anomalies can trigger heat transport anomalies across the Iceland-Scotland ridge (yellow line) months or years later.
+Right: An adjoint-derived sensitivity map that highglights ''sensitive spots'' where wind anomalies can trigger heat transport anomalies across the Iceland-Scotland ridge (yellow-black line) months or years later.
 </figcaption>
 </figure>